-Historically, mesothelioma has been a difficult cancer to treat.
+Historically, mesothelioma is difficult to treat.
 Though doctors have been prescribing chemotherapy for decades, few chemotherapeutic agents have had much effect on the aggressive disease.

 Among commonly used mesothelioma medications, Alimta in combination with cisplatin stands out as having the most promise in prolonging the life of mesothelioma patients, as well as improving their quality of life.